 - Administrative Executive, Management & Professional, and Non-Union Technicians and Research Assistants

 - BCGEU Okanagan, CUPE 116, CUPE 2278, CUPE 2950, Executive Administrative, Farm Workers and IUOE 115

-Note: BCGEU Childcare employees are not eligible for the Tuition Waiver.
+Note: BCGEU Vancouver (Child Care) employees are not eligible for the Tuition Waiver.
 Please contact your supervisor for information about funding for professional development activities.

-Funding is also available to several employee groups to support learning opportunities that enhance knowledge, work performance, and career growth at UBC.
-Funding can be accessed to supplement UBC tuition waivers and a variety of external learning activities such as professional membership fees, workshops, conferences, and courses.
+Funding is available to several employee groups to support learning opportunities that enhance knowledge, work performance, and career growth at UBC.
+Professional development funds can be accessed to supplement UBC tuition waivers and can be used for a variety of external learning activities such as professional membership fees, workshops, conferences, and courses.
 Discover your eligibility and information on how to apply by visiting our PD Funding page.

 Human Resources also offers a variety of programs that support you, your unit and the university as a whole.
 Explore career development opportunities such as workshops, one-on-one coaching, leadership programs, on-demand learning and conflict theatre.